HyDE-Project/code-wallbash/README.md

 By default, the `wallBash.enableThemeMode` setting is disbaled.
 This means that Wallbash will automatically update your vscode colors whenever the color palette changes.
 You might be wondering why you would want to enable this feature.

-    By enabling the`wallBash.enableThemeMode` setting your favorite theme can ship a `vscode.dcol` file and you can use it to generate the theme colors.
+    By enabling the`wallBash.enableThemeMode` setting your favorite theme can ship a `code.dcol` file and you can use it to generate the theme colors.

 ```json
 {